aiha-lab/InfiniPot-V/README.md

 **Answer**: Robbery

-**InfiniPot-4K**: The correct answer is that there is an abnormality in the surveillance video.
+**InfiniPot-V-4K**: The correct answer is that there is an abnormality in the surveillance video.
-    The abnormality is the presence of two individuals entering the room and engaging in what appears to be a *robbery or theft*.
+    The abnormality is the presence of two individuals entering the room and engaging in what appears to be a **robbery or theft**.
 This is abnormal because it is not typical for people to enter a room and immediately start causing damage and taking items, especially in a public setting like a bank.